jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 * Find different ways to express the same idea to make your point.
 Repetition drives the main idea home, but only when you avoid fatigue.
 * Longer content is more engaging, but only if you avoid fatigue.

-If you follow these short tips, you'll greatly improve your writing in everything from Twitter to long-form content.
+If you follow these short tips, you'll greatly improve in everything from Twitter to long-form content.

 ## 14) Use active sentences whenever possible